robusta-dev/robusta/docs/how-it-works/usage-faq.rst

 Usage FAQ
 ==========

-Do I need to write my own rules?
+Does Robusta have builtin alerts?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Yes.
+Robusta includes built-in alerts based on Prometheus and direct APIServer monitoring.

-No. Our community has already contributed many rules.
-They work out of the box without any configuration.
+These alerts work out of the box without any configuration.

 That said, you can always write your own.

 What events can Robusta listen to?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Robusta can respond to:
+Robusta listens to:

 * Prometheus alerts
+* CrashLoopBackOffs
+* OOMKills
+* Job Failures
-* APIServer events (CrashLoopBackOffs, OOMKills, and more)
+* Other APIServer errors
-* Changes to Kubernetes resources (updated deployments, new pods, etc)
+* Updates to Kubernetes Deployments and other resources

-You can also forward custom events by webhook.
+Want Robusta to respond to a custom event?
+Just send your event to Robusta by webhook.

 What actions can Robusta take?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Actions typically do one of the following:

-* Correlate existing observability data.
-For example, when a Pod is...
+* Correlate existing observability data

-  * Pending, then ask the APIServer why it's pending
-  * OOMKilled, then attach a graph of memory usage from Prometheus
-  * in CrashLoopBackOff, then fetch Pod logs

-* Collect high-fidelity observability data.

-  * For example, when a Java application has a memory leak, run jmap on-demand
+* Perform high-fidelity data collection (e.g. fetch heap dumps)
 * Remediate problems

-  * For example, if the HPA reaches the maximum scaling limit at 2AM, increase the limit by 30% from Slack.
-Fix it properly in the morning.

 * Silence false alarms

-  * For example, don't notify about APIServerDown on GKE autopilot clusters.
-It's a known false positive.
+For concrete examples, see :ref:`What is Robusta`.

 Where can Robusta send notifications?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^